HumaiaraD/HumaiaraD/README.md

 - 👋 Hi, I’m Humaiara Diea
 - 👀 I’m interested in web animations
 - 🌱 I’m currently learning Javascript.
+- Skills so far: HTML, CSS, JS, a little bit GSAP, also working on anime.js
 - 💞️ I’m looking to collaborate on Javascript.
 - 📫 How to reach me - d.humaiara@gmail.com
 - 😄 Pronouns: who-my-a-ra